natcap/invest.users-guide/source/seasonal_water_yield.rst

 where T is the monthly mean temperature in degrees Celsius.
 Reference evapotranspiration is set to zero when mean monthly temperature is below zero.

-A final method to assess ETo, when pan evaporation data are available, is to use the following equation ().
+A final method to assess ETo, when pan evaporation data are available, is to use the following equation.
 ETo = pan ET *0.7 (Allen et al., 1998)